devopsdelivery/yoda/mysql/lab0.md

 ## Instructions

-In order to register your steps and answers to the different exercises that are part of the Linux laboratories:
+In order to register your steps and answers to the different exercises that are part of the mysql laboratories:
 1. Clone this repository to your laptop

 ```